Photographic works

 11.8 x 19.5 in

 "I PHOTOGRAPH THE SPACE BETWEEN WHAT'S SEEN.
-IT IS THE ACCUMULATION OF THESE MOMENTS THAT SHAPE EXPERIENCE."
+IT IS THE ACCUMULATION OF THESE MOMENTS THAT SHAPE OUR EXPERIENCE."

-I PHOTOGRAPH THE SPACE BETWEEN WHAT'S SEEN.
+"I PHOTOGRAPH THE SPACE BETWEEN WHAT'S SEEN.

 These fragments are then reassembled into gridded compositions, revealing the form slowly, moment by moment.
 Rather than capturing a static instance, each composition reflects the layered nature of lived experience and the imperfection of memory.
 What emerges is an embodied sense of seeing, where moments are stitched together across time.